-- 21.3.
+21.3.
 The Hon'ble Deputy Chief Minister of Delhi stated that when the rate of tax on motor parts was high (18%), then there was no justification to bring down the rate of tax on aircraft parts to 5%.
 The Secretary stated that aircraft parts earlier attracted Nil rate of Customs and Central Excise duty.
 The present proposal was only to reduce tax on specified parts of aircrafts, namely aircraft engines, aircraft tyres and aircraft seats while other parts would attract the same rate of tax as other spare parts.
 He stated that if these parts were charged to tax at the rate of 18%, the airline industry would be saddled with an additional cost of about Rs.
-4,500 crore as input tax credit on goods was blocked for the airline industry. - 21.4.
-Secretary (EA), Government of Gujarat, Shri Sanjeev Kumar and Dr. P.D.
-Vaghela, CCT, Gujarat, stated that there was a requirement of clarification with regard to tamarind kernel powder.
-As far as phosphoric acid was concerned, the Gujarat State Fertilizer Corporation (GSFC) had represented that as the phosphoric acid was taxed at the rate of 18% and the rate of tax on fertilizers had been reduced to 5%, this had resulted into huge working capital blockage as GSFC could claim refund only after filing of returns.
-The Gujarat Chamber of Commerce and Industry had represented that the organizations running effluent treatment plants and having benefit of Section 12AA of the Income Tax Act, 1961 were exempted from payment of tax on such plants.
-This did not allow such organizations to claim input tax credit.
-Its representation was that there should be a tax for such organizations at the rate of 5% so that they could claim input tax credit.
-The Secretary suggested that the Fitment Committee could examine these issues.
-The Council agreed to this suggestion. - 21.5.
+4,500 crore as input tax credit on goods was blocked for the airline industry.

+21.4.
+Dr. P.D.
+Vaghela, CCT, Gujarat, stated that for tamarind kernel powder, phosphoric acid and effluent treatment plant, his State had been demanding reduction in the rate of tax to 5%.
+The Secretary suggested that the Fitment Committee could examine these products.
+The Council agreed to this suggestion.

+21.5.
 The Hon'ble Minister from Haryana stated that the rate of tax on parts of agricultural implements was brought down from 18% to 12% and suggested to include springs used in cultivator and tiller in this category and tax them at the rate of 12%.
 He stated that these were used exclusively as parts of agricultural implements and could be classified under Chapter Heading 8430 which attracted tax at the rate of 12%.
 The Joint Secretary (TRU-I), CBEC, stated that parts were classifiable along with machinery and they attracted the same rate.
 He clarified that classification of items could not be shifted under the HSN.
 The Hon'ble Minister from Haryana reiterated that spring had a very specific use, and it could be included as an agricultural part and taxed at the rate of 12%.
 The Secretary suggested that the Fitment Committee could look into this issue.
-The Council agreed to this suggestion. - 22.
-After further discussion, the Council approved the proposals contained in Annexure III.
+The Council agreed to this suggestion.

+22. After further discussion, the Council approved the proposals contained in Annexure III.
-Annexure IV: List of handmade goods and certain services forwarded by the Hon'ble Chief Minister of Karnataka

-23. The Secretary stated that Annexure IV of Agenda item 6(i) contained a list of handmade goods and certain services which were suggested to be exempted from tax by the Hon'ble Chief Minister of Karnataka.
-He pointed out that it was very difficult to establish whether goods were handmade or otherwise, and therefore, no agreement could be reached in the Fitment Committee on this issue.
+Annexure IV: List of handmade goods and certain services forwarded by the Hon'ble Chief Minister of Karnataka otherwise, and therefore, no agreement could be reached in the Fitment Committee on this issue.
 The Hon'ble Minister from Karnataka stated that in India, the capacity of formal sector of the economy to generate jobs was limited and a lot of jobs were created in the informal sector.
 He added that many families depended on handicrafts and handmade items and exempting these goods would give a tremendous boost to the livelihood support of a large number of people.
 He observed that even if handmade goods did not have separate HS classification, they should not be denied tax exemption as this would help a large number of families across the country.
 He added that toys, carpets, etc. were very important handmade goods.
 He suggested that another alternative could be to bring down the rate of tax in general for some such goods and for some other goods, a separate category of handicraft could be carved out.
 He strongly urged that this issue should be looked at from the perspective of job creation.
 The Hon'ble Minister from Kerala supported the suggestion of the Hon'ble Minister from Karnataka.
 He further stated that earthen pots were exempted from tax but glazed pots were taxable which was an important handicraft item and should have been exempted.
 He also suggested to exempt from tax goods like handmade tampons, sanitary napkins and diapers.